-The Subscriber channel updates existing customer tables through a view in the synchronization schema.
+Updates existing customer tables through a view in the synchronization schema.

-Direct synchronization without a view is possible only if customer tables match the structure that the JDBC driver requires.
-For additional information, see Section 9.3, "Indirect Synchronization," on page 101.
+Direct synchronization without a view is possible only if the target database tables match the structure that the JDBC driver requires.
+For additional information, see "Indirect Synchronization" on page 103.